sangria-graphql/sangria-graphql.github.io/learn.md

 #### Caching

-Fetch API supports caching.
-You just need to define fetcher with `Fetcher.caching` or `relCaching` and all of the entities would be cached on a query basis.
+The Fetch API supports caching.
+You just need to define a fetcher with `Fetcher.caching` or `relCaching` and all of the entities will be cached on a per-query basis.
-This means that every query execution gets it's own isolated cache instance.
+This means that every query execution gets its own isolated cache instance.

 You can provide an alternative cache implementation via `FetcherConfig`: